Optimal Network Compression: The optimization problem

 Throughout this work we will consider a system of $n$ banks with obligations $L_{ij} \geq 0$ from bank $i$ to $j$; as is typical, we assume $L_{ii} = 0$ for every bank $i$, i.e., no bank has any obligations to itself.
 Additionally, each bank $i$ will be assumed to have liabilities external to the banking network $L_{i0} \geq 0$.
 These external obligations are sometimes called societal obligations; we will interchangeably use these terms throughout this work.
 The set of all such networks is denoted by $\lcal := \{L \in \bbr^{n \times (n+1)}_+ \; | \; L_{ii} = 0 \; \forall i\}$.

 In this section we present the primary optimization problem of interest in this work.
 To do so we introduce the notion of portfolio compression which we take from~\cite{d2019compressing}.
-In this work we seek to find the optimal network compression problem, i.e., for an initial liability network $\tilde L \in \lcal$, we wish to minimize some objective $f: \lcal \to \bbr$.
+In this work we seek to find the optimal network compression problem, i.e., for an initial liability network $\tilde L \in \lcal$, we wish to minimize some objective $f: \lcal \to \bbr$ subject to compression constraints $\ccal: \lcal \to 2^\lcal$ (which are formally presented in Definition~\ref{defn:compression} below).

 The objective function $f$ can be directly computed from the network statistics (e.g., network entropy) or the results of systemic risk measures (see, e.g.,~\cite{chen2013axiomatic,kromer2013systemic}).
 Note that in general this function may also depend on the initial liability network $f(L)=f(L;\tilde{L})$, but we drop this from the notation for compactness.
 We will discuss the systemic risk measure based objective functions in the following sections.
 Notably, as these objective functions are in general nonconvex, this optimization problem might be hard; in fact, we will show that (generically) this problem is NP-hard given certain objectives and network compression based constraints in Theorem~\ref{thm:NP}.